Maryland Route 177: Route description

 MD 177 begins at an intersection with MD 2 (Governor Ritchie Highway) in Pasadena just north of MD 2's interchange with MD 100 (Paul T. Pitcher Memorial Highway).
 The state highway heads east as a six-lane divided highway which drops to four lanes at its intersection with a ramp from southbound MD 10 (Arundel Expressway) and ramps to and from westbound MD 100.
 MD 177 passes under MD 10, spawns a ramp onto northbound MD 10, and meets the southern end of MD 648 (Baltimore–Annapolis Boulevard) at Lipin's Corner.
 At the next intersection, unsigned MD 915 (Long Hill Road) splits to the south.
-MD 177 continues east as a two-lane road that regularly gains a center left-turn lane.
+MD 177 continues east as a two-lane undivided road that regularly gains a center left-turn lane.
 The state highway intersects another section of MD 648 (Waterford Road), Catherine Avenue, and Edwin Raynor Boulevard on its way to Jacobsville.
 In the center of Jacobsville, MD 177 intersects MD 607, which heads south as Magothy Bridge Road and north as Hog Neck Road.

-East of Jacobsville, MD 177 receives the eastern end of MD 100.
+East of Jacobsville, MD 177 received the eastern end of MD 100.
 There is no direct access from eastbound MD 100 to westbound MD 177.
 The state highway becomes a three-lane road with the reversible center lane controlled by lane use signals.
 During rush hours, there are two lanes in the relevant direction; at all other times, the center lane serves as a center left-turn lane.
 The eastern end of the three-lane section is at South Carolina Avenue in the community of Lake Shore.
 MD 177 continues east as a two-lane undivided road and passes a loop of Old Mountain Road before heading south of Chesapeake High School.
 At Pinehurst Road, which leads to Downs Memorial Park, the route veers southeast toward Gibson Island.
 MD 177 reaches its eastern terminus at the gatehouse that guards the private island community on the north side of the mouth of the Magothy River at the Chesapeake Bay.

 MD 177 is a part of the National Highway System as a principal arterial from MD 100 in Jacobsville to Pinehurst Road near Gibson Island.